jhap1982/giveituruguay/2013/2013-11-02 - Mega Space (Circuito Banco do Brasil Festival). Belo Horizonte, Brazil/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-Can't Stop
+2. Can't Stop
-Dani California
+3. Dani California
-Otherside
+4. Otherside
-Factory of Faith
+5. Factory of Faith
-Snow ((Hey Oh))
+6. Snow ((Hey Oh))
-She's Only 18
+7. She's Only 18
-I Like Dirt
+8. I Like Dirt
-The Adventures of Rain Dance Maggie
+9. The Adventures of Rain Dance Maggie
-Universally Speaking
+10. Universally Speaking
-Ride Into the Sun part of JOSH
+11. Ride Into the Sun part of JOSH
-Under the Bridge
+12. Under the Bridge
-Higher Ground
+13. Higher Ground
-Ethiopia
+14. Ethiopia
-Californication
+15. Californication
-By the Way
+16. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+17. Jam
-Around the World
+18. Around the World
-Give It Away
+19. Give It Away

 ## Notes